themsaid/ibis/readme.md

 ## Development

-If you want to contribute to the development of this open-source project you can read the CONTRIBUTING.md file, at the root of the project.
+If you want to contribute to developing this open-source project, you can read the CONTRIBUTING.md file at the project's root.

 ## Credits